Back to blog

 Know Your Repeat Players

 In any market, you'll find that 10-15 management companies handle 60-70% of your HOA volume.
-Learn their systems inside and out:
+Learn their systems inside and out.
+How their portal works.
+Their typical turnaround time.
+Whether they deliver ahead of schedule or push the deadline.
+Their rush fee structure.
+Who to contact when there's a problem.

 The Condo Questionnaire Problem

-Condo questionnaires deserve special mention because they're uniquely problematic.
+Condo questionnaires deserve their own section because they're uniquely annoying.

 The condo questionnaire is a form the lender sends to the management company to verify the condo project meets financing guidelines.
 It asks about ownership percentages, commercial space ratios, delinquency rates, insurance coverage, pending litigation, and more.